Easy Instant Pot Applesauce

 Once they are done cooking, drain your apples (reserving the leftover liquid from the pot) and process them through your food mill, blender or mash with a potato masher or fork or use an immersion blender.
 You can leave your applesauce a little chunky, or go completely smooth – it all depends on your preferences.
 If you want your applesauce on the thinner side, you can add in a bit of the reserved cooking liquid.
 Although, I found when processing with the food mill that I did not need to add any liquid.

 This Easy Instant Pot Applesauce will keep for a week or two in a covered container in your refrigerator (if it lasts that long!), or for longer storage, freeze it!
 You know this had to involve freezing at some point, right? 😉 We never get around to freezing it because it never lasts long enough.
-I did can a few quarts with this really large batch I did, but that is for another post!

 - 1/2 cup water